 In November, 2012, NCJA and the Vera Institute hosted a webinar entitled, Sequestration 101: What it is and What it Means for Future Funding.
 Participants heard from experts about sequestration – what it is; what it means for federal justice assistance funding; what Congress may do to avoid the “fiscal cliff;” and, what policymakers in DC need to know about how these future cuts will impact your work.

 Presenting were Shai Akabas, Senior Policy Analyst with the Bipartisan Policy Center, who is an expert on federal budget matters, having served as staff for the Domenici-Rivlin Debt Reduction Task Force; Kathryn Schubert, Vice President with CRD Associates, who helps coordinate the work of the Non-Defense Discretionary Summit, the broad-based group of stakeholder interests working to raise awareness about the cuts in funding expected under sequestration; Elizabeth Pyke, NCJA’s Director of Government Affairs, who is helping to coordinate the criminal justice community’s work on sequestration; and Christine Leonard, the then-Director of the Vera Institute of Justice’s Washington DC office, who was representing the public safety community on the NDD Steering Committee.

 OMB Report on Sequestration

-In response to legislation enacted by Congress, the Office of Management and Budget (OMB) produced a report in September 2012 that estimates the cuts to federal programs.
+In response to legislation enacted by Congress, the Office of Management and Budget (OMB) produced a report in September 2012 that estimated the cuts to federal programs.